kubeflow/manifests/README.md

 ## Installation

 This is for the installation from scratch.
-For the in-place upgrade guide please jump to the upgrading and extending section.
+For the in-place upgrade guide please jump to the [Upgrading and extending](#upgrading-and-extending) section.

 The Manifests WG provides two options for installing Kubeflow official components and common services with kustomize.
 The aim is to help end users install easily and to help distribution owners build their opinionated distributions from a tested starting point: